What is the ultimate Canon APS-C wide-angle lens?

-You want a wide angle lens (35mm focal length and wider on a full frame DSLR camera) or an ultra-wide angle lens (24mm and wider) to photograph the big scene, to capture a smaller scene in a limited amount of space or, my favorite use, to create a close-to-subject perspective that gives the viewer a sense of presence in the photo.
+You want a wide-angle (35mm focal length or wider) or an ultra-wide-angle (24mm or wider) lens to photograph the big scene, to capture a smaller scene in a limited amount of space, or, my favorite use, to create a close-to-subject perspective that gives the viewer a sense of presence in the image.

-Since most of us have at least one general purpose/standard zoom lens that has wide angle focal lengths built into it (a 17-55mm lens or a 24-70mm lens for example), an additional wide angle lens is needed to gain even wider angles of view, for better image quality or perhaps for a wider aperture.
-If your standard zoom has an f/2.8 max aperture, you will be looking for a fixed focal length/prime wide angle lens to get the wider aperture.
-If you have a high-end normal zoom lens, finding better image quality might be a challenge.
+Since most of us have at least one general-purpose/standard zoom lens that has wide-angle focal lengths built-in (a 17-55mm lens or 24-70mm lens, for example), an additional wide-angle lens is needed to gain even wider angles of view.
+If your standard zoom has an f/2.8 max aperture, you may also desire a fixed focal length/prime wide-angle lens to gain a wider aperture.

-The selection of wide angle lenses with focal lengths wider than the 17-18mm found in normal zoom lenses is rather limited for APS-C format camera owners.
-Canon has one rectilinear (not a strongly barrel-distorted fisheye) zoom lens.
-Fortunately, it is a good choice.
+The selection of wide-angle lenses with focal lengths wider than the 17-18mm found in normal zoom lenses is somewhat limited for APS-C format camera owners.
+Canon has two rectilinear (not a strongly barrel-distorted fisheye) ultra-wide-angle zoom lenses.
+Fortunately, both are good choices.

 Here is what the APS-C 10-22mm focal length range looks like:

 The Canon EF-S 10-22 will give you decent image quality in a small, light package with a modest price.
-Autofocus is Ring-USM-driven.
-The wide angles from this focal length range will impress most photographers currently using the 17- or 18-something general purpose zoom lenses.
+Autofocus is Ring USM-driven.
+The wide-angles from this focal length range will impress most photographers currently using 17mm- or 18mm-something general-purpose zoom lenses.
 The EF-S 10-22 complements most of these standard lenses very well.

-Full frame format camera owners have many more prime lens options available for their wide and ultra-wide angle needs.
-There are more full frame lenses as wide or wider than the 24-something standard zoom lens typically used - and lenses with wider apertures.
-APS-C format body owners can of course use these lenses (they will work great), but most do not provide an angle of view wider than the 17- or 18-something APS-C standard zoom.
+Full-frame format camera owners have many more lens options available for their wide and ultra-wide-angle needs than APS-C format camera owners.
+APS-C format body owners can use full-frame lenses (they will work great), but most do not provide an angle of view wider than the 17mm- or 18mm-something APS-C standard zooms.

-Here is what the full frame 16-35mm focal length range looks like:
+Here is what the full-frame 16-35mm focal length range, my suggested full-frame wide-angle lens focal length range, looks like: